flyingmachine/gratefulplace2/README.md

 4. `cd gp2/server`
 5. `APP_ENV=memory lein run server` - this will start a web server on port 8080.
 Every time you start the server, the application will create an in-memory database and run all migrations.
-You should be able to log in using your ADS username and password.
+Two users are available by default: "flyingmachine" and "joebob", both with the password "password".

    *Optional* check out `server/resources/config/development.edn` for Datomic URI options.
 Run the app with `lein run server`